luyanchen/nej-test/README.md

 # nej-test
-This id my first project based NEJ
+This is my first project based NEJ